travierm/downstream/readme.md

 **Media** DS isn't exclusively music so we refer to individual audios tracks or music video as media items.
 You'll see the word media a lot in the codebase it will always refer to a specific item with a media_id.

-**Discovery** No items exist on downstream until a user "discovers" an item through search.
-From there DS will recommend other tracks to the user using the Spotify API.
-These recommended tracks are temporary on DS until a user collects them and they will be processed as an official media item.
+**Discovery** No items exist on DS until a user "discovers" an item through search.
+From there DS will recommend other items to the user using the Spotify API.
+These recommended items are temporary on DS until a user collects them and they will be processed as an official media item.

-**Collecting** User can collect any item available to DS.
+**Collecting** Users can collect any item available to DS.
 It will then be displayed in their collection page.

 **Tossing** Tossing items remove them from a users collections but will keep the item for others to collect